mayurbagga/ledger-ui-assignment/README.md

 - API mocking runs only in development mode
 - Theme preferences are persisted in localStorage
 - Responsive design switches between mobile and desktop layouts

-## Documentation & Progress

-See [`CHECKLIST.md`](./CHECKLIST.md) for detailed progress, requirement mapping, and implementation notes.